Sheltering-in-Place: Day 58

 The text on the image reads

-This one time in Kenya, my friend, Dea, and I were the only guests still awake and watching animals outside the Ark Lodge.
+This one time in Kenya, my friend Dea and I were the only guests still awake and watching animals outside the Ark Lodge.
 The power went out.
-The night guard tried to escort us back to our room and requested that we stay put while he braved the night and all the animals to go turn the generator back on.
+The night guard escorted us back to our room and requested that we stay put while he braved the night and all the animals to go turn the generator back on.
 It sounded like a long drive followed by a long hike.

 Dea and I did not stay put.